 The charade worked for a while — until everything came crashing down in spectacular fashion.

 This cautionary tale further drives home the importance of honesty and integrity.
 Every business has bad days — sometimes even bad years.
 Yet, remaining open and transparent increases the chances of coming out of the fire unscathed.
 This is currently available on Netflix.

 The above titles are merely scratching the surface.
-You could spend hours (literally) watching tons of fantastic entrepreneurial programming on Netflix and other on-demand services.
+You could spend hours (literally) watching tons of TV shows for entrepreneurs on Netflix and other on-demand services.
 Just remember that streaming services continuously update their catalog of TV shows, documentaries, and movies.

 Also, don’t forget to talk to your tax advisor about reporting your monthly streaming subscription as a “business” expense.
 It never hurts to ask.